 The hand, arm, and forearm may weaken, muscles degenerate or shrink from disuse, or develop a sensation of pricking, tingling, or creeping on the skin.

-If the tumor extends to the certain nerves, Horner syndrome may develop on the face and hand of one side of the body.
-Horner syndrome is characterized by drooping eyelids, absence of sweating, and sinking of the eyeball.
+If the tumor extends to the certain nerves, Horner syndrome may develop on one side of the face.
+Horner syndrome is characterized by a drooping eyelid, absence of sweating on the affected side of the face, and narrowing of the pupil.

-In as many as 10%-25% of persons with Pancoast tumor, compression of the spinal cord and paralysis of the lower half of the body develop when the tumor extends into the opening between two vertebrae.
+In up to 25% of people with a Pancoast tumor, compression of the spinal cord and paralysis of the lower half of the body develop when the tumor extends into the opening between two vertebrae.

 Pancoast Tumor Exams and Tests